kilofoxx/MeltingPot/README.md

 # MeltingPot
-Code from Valencia and UCF, also random one off programs and scraps (functions, saves).
+Code from Valencia and UCF, also random one off programs and scraps (functions, code of various types).